11 (The Smithereens album): Background

 The Smithereens switched producers for the album, going from Don Dixon, who had produced their first two albums, to Ed Stasium, who had produced albums by the Ramones and Living Colour.
-"I'm not sure what we were looking for...maybe a heavier guitar sound, like in "A Girl Like You".
+"I'm not sure what we were looking for... maybe a heavier guitar sound, like in "A Girl Like You".
 We were trying to preserve our integrity, yet find a home on radio", lead singer Pat DiNizio said.

 "A Girl Like You" was written by DiNizio on assignment for Cameron Crowe's film Say Anything....
 DiNizio based the lyrics on bits of dialogue in the screenplay.
 When the film's producer asked DiNizio to change the lyrics because it revealed too much of the plot, he refused, and the band decided to keep the song for their next album, 11.
 Madonna was originally enlisted to sing the harmony vocals, but failed to show up for the recording session.
 Instead, the band got Maria Vidal to do the vocals.

-The song peaked at No. 2 on Billboard's Mainstream Rock chart and at No. 3 on the magazine's Modern Rock chart.
+The song peaked at No. 2 on Billboard's Mainstream Rock chart and at No. 3 on the Modern Rock chart.
 It became the band's first Top 40 entry on the Billboard Hot 100, peaking at No. 38 and spending 20 weeks on the chart.